digital-asset/docs.daml.com/docs/2.10.0/docs/daml/troubleshooting.rst

     }
     deriving Show

-The generated code for ``MyData`` now will have only 100 fields to traverse and nest, much fewer than necessary to trigger the recursion depth issue.
+The generated code for ``MyData`` now has only 100 fields to traverse and nest.
 Similarly to scripts, it is a good idea to keep your datatypes small, by maximizing code reuse and splitting logic into maintainable chunks.